shpoon19/IntelligentMobile/README.md

 ## Week 2.
 Get started
 ### Codelab 1.1: Android Studio and Hello World.
  <li> <a href="https://github.com/shpoon19/IntelligentMobile/tree/HelloToast">Hello World Classwork</a></li>
-### Hello World Homework- Solution Code
-The Hello world homework app has one textview.
-The main of the assignment is to introduce beginners to debuging.
-When the app is debugged, it should be able to display Hello World in the Logcat console as shown below.

 ### Pre-requisites
 To execute this app you should be familiar with creating and running apps in Android Studio.